Legharihasham/rag-ready-to-use/README.md

    - Create a `.env` file with `GOOGLE_API_KEY=your_api_key_here`
    - Enter the API key in the `.env` file

+4. Create a `Data` folder in the parent directory and place the `Links.txt` file for website data
+   - Create a folder `PDF's` inside `Data` folder and place all your PDF's

 ## API Key Configuration

 This application uses the Google Gemini API key stored in a `.env` file.
 Follow these steps to set up your API key: